ash-teach/dgl409-logseq/pages/Capstone - Proposal.md

 	- The capstone proposal is a structured presentation of all research and documentation generated in the discovery and planning stages of the capstone project.
 - # Requirements
 	- The student must demonstrate a deep understanding of the context of project development by producing a complete proposal of appropriate scope.
 There is evidence of critical reflective processes in research, revision, and overall effectiveness of presentation.
-	- The student must demonstrate meaningful and achievable learning objectives that propose synthesis activities related to the student's technical strengths.
+	- The student must demonstrate meaningful and achievable learning objectives with measured risk that propose synthesis activities related to the student's technical strengths and provide opportunities for growth.
 	- The student must demonstrate effective design, user research and project management skills through the presentation of an organized and achievable proposal, including well-defined deliverables.
 - # Checklist
+	- ## Hard requirements
 		- Student bio (80 - 150 words, first person)
 		- Project summary (80 - 110 words, third person)
 		- Key Performance Indicators (KPIs) (at least two, with justification)
+			- To demonstrate success of the *product*
 		- Competitive analysis (at least three competitors, including key stats, comparative strengths and weaknesses)
-	- User personas (at least three, narrow)
-	- Needs statements (one per persona)
-	- User journey map (for one persona)
+		- Personal learning objectives (no more than two, defined in consultation)
 		- Site map (including web and mobile versions, if applicable)
-	- Wireframes (including web and mobile versions, if applicable)
 		- Gantt chart (with balanced hours throughout term)
 		- Granular task list
 		- Toggle report
+	- ## Optional requirements (choose 2)
+		- User personas and needs statements (at least three, narrow)
+		- User journey map (for one persona)
+		- Wireframes (including web and mobile versions, if applicable)
+		- Technical design document (code logic)
+- # Workshop notes
+	- Proposal: Need idea approval - "once done with the idea..."
+		- What the problem is...
+		- ... the solutions
+		- How to achieve the solution...
+		- ... and for whom
+		- Definition of the product
+	- Wireframes - low-fi vs high-fi - variability in checklist requirements
+	- Challenge in learning outcomes - measured risk?
+	- Finite time -
+	- Technical design document